parthivrmenon/aws_saa/26_aws_security_and_encryption.md

 - used for signing/verifying data
 - you can download the public key material

-## KMS -  Key Types
+## Key Types
-- AWS Owned Keys - SSE-S3, SSE-SQS, SSE-DDB
+- AWS Owned Keys
+    * SSE-S3, SSE-SQS, SSE-DDB etc
+    * These are managed outside of KMS
+    * does not have rotation
+    * does not have Cloudtrail Audit

 - AWS Managed Keys (AMK)
     * format: aws/service
     * uses symmetric keys
-    * rotated automatically
+    * rotated automatically every 1 year
 - Customer Managed Keys (CMK)
     * two types: created, imported
     * both types cost $1/month + 0.03 per 1000 requests